-How do I cite an artifact?
+How do I cite a map?

 Cite an artifact the same way you would cite a work of art found in a museum or online.
 See our post about citing artwork.
 Read More